foomo/gocontentful/README.md

 Let's assume you want to generate a package named "people" and manipulate entries of content type ID "person".
 From the main directory run this:

-`go run cmd/generator.go -spaceid=YOUR_SPACE_ID -cmakey=YOUR_MANAGEMENT_KEY -package=people -contenttypes=person`
+`go run cmd/contentfulerm.go -spaceid=YOUR_SPACE_ID -cmakey=YOUR_MANAGEMENT_KEY -package=people -contenttypes=person`

-The script will scan the space, download locales and content types and create three files inside the "generated" directory:
+The script will scan the space, download locales and content types and create three files in a directory named after the package inside the "generated" directory:

-<pre><code>generated
+<pre><code>generated/people
 |-contentful_vo_base.go
 |-contentful_vo_lib.go
 |-contentful_vo.go</code></pre>